You Can Rely Upon

 A: Generally, no. You should ask up front about your ultimate financial obligation.
 Attorney Jainchill adds, “You may or may not be responsible for paying the upfront court fees and litigation expenses.
 The best auto accident lawyer will be clear about fees and expenses from the very start.”

-A: As a plaintiff who has suffered injuries as the result of someone’s negligence in driving a motor vehicle, you have up to two years to file a lawsuit in Connecticut in most instances (although there are certain circumstances in which that time limit may be shorter or longer.)
+A: As a plaintiff who has suffered injuries as the result of someone's negligence in driving a motor vehicle, you have up to two years to file a lawsuit in Connecticut in most instances (although there are certain circumstances in which that time limit may be shorter or longer.)
 That means that, in most cases, you can bring a claim against the defendant within two years from the date of the accident.
-Other state regulations vary, so it’s best to act sooner rather than later.
+Other states' statute of limitations regulations vary, so it's best to act sooner rather than later.
+An experienced car accident lawyer or law firm can help you understand the statute of limitations in your state or region.

 A: “Absolutely!” says Attorney Beckert.
-“If you need a rental car, we can guide you through the process of securing one without putting yourself into financial stress.
+“If you need a rental car, we can guide you through the process of securing one without putting yourself into financial stress -- as an accident victim, that's the last thing you need!
 As long as you, or any other vehicle owners involved in your accident, have insurance, your rental car costs should be covered.”
-Attorney Jainchill adds, “This is another place where Jainchill & Beckert can take some of the stress off of you – it’s what we do, and it’s how we meet our goal of helping you to feel informed and empowered, and taking some of the burden off your shoulders.”
+Attorney Jainchill adds, “This is another place where Jainchill & Beckert can take some of the stress off of you – it's what we do, and it's how we meet our goal of helping you to feel informed and empowered, and taking some of the burden off your shoulders.”

 If you or someone you know is considering options following a car crash and you’re searching for the best auto accident lawyer, Jainchill & Beckert is a great place to start.
 We invite you to learn more about us, hear from our clients or fill out our form and set up a free consultation with us.
 Or get in touch with us at (860) 383-6719 – we’re ready to help you get past your accident and into your next chapter.